 Can an image of beauty save your life?

-"Her footprint in the damp sand is the only thing in perfect focus.
+"Her footprint in the sand is the only thing in perfect focus.
 I can count every toe."

 Welcome.
 A little background: in my early writing life, I was a free-lance journalist and wrote about endangered species, among other things.
 That's how I came across the story that grew into to my first novel, Pleasure of Believing.
 My second novel, Small Kingdoms is set in the Middle East, where I lived for five years between the two major Gulf wars.
 I'm now in Oslo, Norway, and want to write a book set in this beautiful place too; but my current work in progress, The Lost Art of Blue, is set in my homeland, the San Francisco Bay.
 It's an intense story, the first I've ever tried in first-person, so it's a first-first.
 It's just about done.